B Roos Indexing home

 find your indexer

-The American Society for Indexing's Find an Indexer includes the Indexer Locator Directory as well as an option to post your project to the ASI Jobs Hotline.
+The American Society for Indexing offers help through Find an Indexer, as well as an option to post your project to the ASI Jobs Hotline.

-If I'm not free to take your job, I’ll be glad to forward your request to your choice of online discussion groups (listed below), to which indexers from all over the world subscribe.
+If I'm not free to take your job, I'll be glad to forward your request to other indexers I recommend, as well as your choice of online discussion groups (Index-L, Indexers' Discussion List, FREELANCE), to which indexers from all over the world subscribe.
 Prepare to be inundated with email from eager indexers!

 Write it like a professional letter, signing with your full name and affiliation.
 Don’t count on your name to just “show up” in the email program.
 Don’t assume that your voice will be recognized on the phone or that everyone has a phone that stores the caller’s number.
 Avoid inappropriate informality.
 This is a business arrangement.